 A few questions to jump start your mind into clear thinking over energy:

-- Why do we prefer Middle-East oil over our own domestic sources?
+- What is driving the choice of Middle-East oil over our own domestic sources?

-- How come the environmentalists yield more power than the rest of us?
+- The environmentalists seem to hold more power than the rest of us.

-- What’s driving the federal government to subsidize solar, wind and other ridiculously expensive “alternative” energy sources?
+- The federal government subsidizes solar, wind and other ridiculously expensive “alternative” energy sources.

 - Why is nuclear energy looked upon as “evil” when not a single person has died from it in the United States?

-- Why are we burning our food supply (corn) to make ethanol for gasoline additives, as it costs more to produce than the savings in energy it is supposed to give to gasoline?
+- We are burning our food supply (corn) to make ethanol for gasoline additives, as it costs more to produce than the savings in energy it is supposed to give to gasoline.

 Federal regulators have not allowed the United States to develop our plentiful petroleum resources.
 The Bakken reserves in Idaho could contain as much as a trillion barrels according to some studies.
 Off-shore drilling is highly regulated in many places, and shut-down in other areas of known reserves.
 We are restricted in the Gulf after the BP spill.
 But, Communist Red China has promised to work with Cuba and drill in our “back yard” while we idly sit back and watch.

 What rights do the Executive Branch have to dictate in these matters where no powers exist?

 There are other options.
 Thorium is a safe, abundant nuclear fuel.